bast/talk-complexity/talk.md

 ---

-## Compact vs. explicit vs. intrinsic in Fortran
+## Constructor vs. explicit vs. intrinsic in Fortran

 ### a) array constructor